fm-chen/fm-chen.github.io/_pages/about.md

 I enjoy working on **quantitative research** on financial content for bussiness insights and **software development** to build robust piplines for ML algorithms and search applications.

-Having a solid backgound in computer science, I am an experienced data engineer/scientist/architect in building robust **ETL** piplines and **RESTful APIs**, automating data processes, and designing dashboards and reports.
+Having a solid backgound in computer science, I am an experienced data engineer/scientist/architect in building robust ETL piplines and RESTful APIs, automating data processes, and designing dashboards and reports.

 I am also a big fan of Ski ⛷️, Kayak 🚣‍♂️, and Road Trip 🛣️.